NGrogs/Basalt/README.md

 - Add better error handling
 - Get student from firebase is broken
 - Fix error returned from smart contract
+- Deplot smart contract to a test network

 # Dependencies used
 -  "@babel/plugin-transform-modules-commonjs": "^7.2.0",